-A Guide To Film As A Multilayered Text
+A Guide To Film as a Multilayered Text

-Using moving image in the classroom
+Using film in the classroom

 Like any kind of text, film has a set of grammatical and structural conventions, similar to written prose.
 This introductory tutorial looks at the similarities and differences between written text and moving image text, and how to 'read' a film.